H.E.A.T (band)

 H.E.A.T is a Swedish hard rock group that was formed in Upplands Väsby in 2007, when the prior bands Dream and Trading Fate merged.
-Currently fronted by Kenny Leckremo, the band's heavy sound is strongly influenced by past melodic rock groups such as Whitesnake, with H.E.A.T having supported musical acts such as Scorpions.
-Between autumn 2015 to summer 2017, the group focused entirely on writing and recording songs.
-Into the Great Unknown was released in 2017 via earMUSIC.
-H.E.A.T released H.E.A.T II in 2020, and Force Majeure in 2022 after reuniting with original vocalist Kenny Leckremo.
+The band's heavy sound is strongly influenced by past melodic rock groups such as Whitesnake, with H.E.A.T having supported musical acts such as Scorpions.
+Original H.E.A.T vocalist, Kenny Leckremo, returned to the band in 2020.

 History

-The band were signed to Peter Stormares record label StormVox, and in 2008 the debut album H.E.A.T was released.
+The band were signed to Peter Stormare's record label StormVox, and in 2008 the debut album H.E.A.T was released.
 The second album, titled Freedom Rock, came in 2010 on the same record label.

 In 2011, they signed with GAIN music (Sony) and they also signed a new management, Hagenburg management.

 In 2007, they were an opening act to Toto, and the following year they were the opening act to Sabaton and Alice Cooper, as well as performed at the Sweden Rock Festival that year.
 They were also awarded with the Årets nykomlingar award, an award given out by the Swedish radio station P4 Dist for the best new artist of the year, as voted by the listeners.

 In 2009, the band played at the Melodifestivalen 2009, the Swedish qualifier to the annual Eurovision Song Contest, making it to the final round with the song "1000 Miles".
 The band have also toured around Europe as an opening act to Edguy in January 2009.
 Freedom Rock was ranked in the top 10 AOR/Melodic Rock albums of 2010 by Classic Rock Magazine.
-In July 2010, vocalist Kenny Leckremo announced he was leaving the band, and he was replaced by Erik Grönwall.
+In July 2010 Kenny Leckremo announced he was leaving the band.
+Leckremo suffered from a genetic heart condition that caused his heart to beat extremely fast and it was causing him to have to step off stage to catch his breath.
+He would later undergo an operation to correct this condition but it was years after he had already left the band.
+Leckremo was replaced by Erik Grönwall later that year.

 H.E.A.T released their third studio album, Address the Nation, on 28 March 2012.
 The first single from the album was "Living on the Run".
 It was the first album with new singer and was featured in many of the top 10 list of music sites around the internet.
 It also received a review of 98% on Melodicrock.com.